ELeeAstro/Exo-FMS_column_semigrey/README.md

 # Gaussian Ordinance values

-In methods that use Gaussian quadrature to perform the mu integration in flux, various values can be changed for testing at the top of the two-stream modules.
+In methods that use Gaussian quadrature to perform the mu integration in intensity (to calculate the flux), various values and weights can be changed for testing at the top of the two-stream modules.
 You will need to clean and recompile the code if these are changed.

 # Personal recommendations